 9. Chart patterns new traders should look for

 We’ve said charts before, but will say it again as they’re such an important thing any new trader should know.
-They are extremely helpful and important if you want to take trading seriously.
+This is one of those things to know before trading.
+Trading charts are extremely helpful and important if you want to take trading seriously.
 Trading charts are not a puzzle if you learn what to look for.

 Patterns in trading charts are not only for seasoned traders, we should also learn them as beginners too!